govau/design-system-components/packages/main-nav/README.md

 ## Release History

+* v1.0.9 - main nav to be collapsible upto MD breakpoint (Fix based on the new grid breakpoints)
 * v1.0.8 - Add aria-expanded to main nav menu button
 * v1.0.7 - Remove --save-dev flag from readme instructions
 * v1.0.6 - Removed word `navigation` from `aria-label` in `<nav>` element